• Skip to primary navigation

 • Spray grill with olive oil and heat to 350 degrees.
 Place mushrooms on grill and grill until tender, about 8 minutes (depending on the type of grill you're using).
 Wipe grill clean.

 • Spray grill with olive oil.
-Place sandwiches onto grill or panini press and spray tops with additional olive oil.
+Place sandwiches onto grill or a panini press and spray tops with additional olive oil.
 Grill until golden brown, about 10-12 minutes.
 (If you don't have a grill that cooks from both sides, you'll have to flip the sandwiches after about 10 minutes.)

 Nutrition